AnotherDaniel/servocontrol/README.md

 ## ToDos

+- ATN!
+There is a movement restriction dependency between shoulder and elbow in the robot design - this needs to go into the control model!
 - This looks not too bad at this point; stuff isn't working reliably but I think that is not due to the code at this point, more these stupid servos.
 - What are these last niggs about?
 Do stuff with cgroups on piopigd?